newdigate/newdigate/README.md

 |
 [github-sponsors](https://github.com/sponsors/newdigate)

+Please consider a small once-off donation or join my patreon or github sponsors.
 With your support, I can continue to design free software and hardware, and hopefully soon, I will be able to do it full-time...
 Your contributions are massively appreciated!

 ```hardware```